bjaan/roc-pulse-relay/README.md

 The PulseAudio service can be run on a Raspberry Pi, another Linux, or a Windows PC as a Windows Service, for Roc-Steady Sound!

-Basically, all it is doing is running this command in a Docker container that contains its own PulseAudio server that forwards it your PulseAudio server
+Basically, all it is doing is running the equivalent of the following command in a Docker container, that contains its own PulseAudio server with Roc Toolkit PulseAudio Sink Input module (audio receive plug-in), that forwards it your PulseAudio server
 ```sh
 roc-recv -vv -s rtp+rs8m://0.0.0.0:10001 -r rs8m://0.0.0.0:10002 -c rtcp://0.0.0.0:10003 -o pulse://@DEFAULT_SINK@
 ```

+The container will listen at UDP-port 10001, UDP-port 10002, and UDP-port 10003 for a Roc Toolkit Sender to connect to.
 # Installation

 These assume that you already have the following things configured on your (host) machine:
 * PulseAudio server running and working audio on your host, test with the _pacat < /dev/urandom_ command if that is working, it should let you hear static over your speakers.
 * Docker installed on the same machine with PulseAudio installed, either under WSL 2 on Windows or directly on Linux.

-For the example use, mentioned above, to have working Virtual Speakers working on macOS, the _Roc Virtual Audio Device for macOS_ device set-up in macOS - ready to connect, see below for [instructions](#-Installation-of-the-Roc-Virtual-Audio-Device-for-macOS)
+For the example use, mentioned above, to have working Virtual Speakers working on macOS, the _Roc Virtual Audio Device for macOS_ device set-up in macOS - ready to connect, see below for [instructions](#installation-of-the-roc-virtual-audio-device-for-macos)

 And of course, some knowledge how to work with the terminal, GitHub repositories, and Docker.